mzipay/openpos-framework/openpos-persist/src/main/docs/openpos-persist.md

  * **DBSessionFactory**: there is normally one DBSessionFactory per openpos service module.
 DBSessionFactory knows about the database configuration for a given module, and manages the JDBC connection pool.
 Mainly, DBSessionFactory **creates DBSession instances**.
  * **DBSession**: The DBSession represents live interaction with a database.
 Use a DBSession to save data, run queries, etc. It wraps a JDBC connection, which can be acquired with the **getConnection()** method.
 Normally DBSession objects are injected directly into "Repository" classes within an openpos service module.
  * **TableDef**: The class level annotation that defines a data model.
  * **Query**: Defines a named query and expected result type class.
-Named queries can be used to retrieve eithe data models or arbitratry objects, and may or may not be mapped to more detailed configuration in a *-query.yml.
+Named queries can be used to retrieve either data models or arbitrary objects, and may or may not be mapped to more detailed configuration in a *-query.yml.

 # Typical Usage Overview